Hanna Holborn Gray

 Hanna Holborn Gray (born October 25, 1930) is an American historian of Renaissance and Reformation political thought and Professor of History Emerita at the University of Chicago.
-She served as president of the University of Chicago, from 1978 to 1993, having earlier served as acting president of Yale University in 1977–1978.
+She served as 10th president of the University of Chicago from 1978 to 1993, having earlier served as president pro tempore of Yale University in 1977–1978.
 At both schools, she was the first woman to hold their highest executive office.
 When named to the post in Chicago, she became one of the first women in the United States to hold the full presidency of a major university.

 Biography

 Holborn was born in Heidelberg, Germany, the daughter of Hajo Holborn, a professor of European history at Yale who fled to America from Nazi Germany, and Annemarie Bettmann, a philologist.
 Her older brother, Frederick, became a White House aide and professor of foreign policy at Johns Hopkins' School of Advanced International Studies.

-Gray attended The Foote School in New Haven, Connecticut (graduated 1943), Sidwell Friends School in Washington D.C, then Bryn Mawr College in suburban Philadelphia, where she graduated in 1950.
+Gray attended The Foote School in New Haven, Connecticut (graduated 1943), Sidwell Friends School in Washington, D.C., Hopkins School in New Haven, then Bryn Mawr College in suburban Philadelphia, from which she graduated in 1950.
 She traveled to Oxford as a Fulbright Scholar.
-She earned a PhD from Harvard in 1957, and taught there, becoming an assistant professor in 1959.
+She earned a PhD from Harvard University in 1957, and taught there, becoming an assistant professor in 1959.
 At Harvard, her experiences were circumscribed by her "outsider status" as a woman.
 Although technically coeducational in some graduate programs by the 1950s, women were mostly relegated to the "separate, but not equal" Radcliffe College.
 When Gray became the first and only woman tutor in history and literature, she was reluctantly allowed into the tutor's dining society but was distinctly unwelcome by the other tutors.
 Similarly, when Gray advanced to instructor, as a woman, she was forbidden in the main faculty hall and was required to enter through the side door, although she decided to just go in the front door, anyway.
 (She took her cue from Harvard professor, Helen Maud Cam, who earlier in the decade became the first woman to attend faculty morning services in the over 300 years of the institution just by showing up every day and sitting down).